tarcisiotmf/earth-metabolome-initiative.github.io/content/authors/booh_john copie 15/_index.md

 ---
 # Display name
-title: "Meredith (Merry) Schumann"
+title: "Emmanuel Defossez"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "schumann_meredith"
+- "emmanuel-defossez"

 # Is this the primary user of the site?
-superuser: false
+superuser: true

 # Role/position (e.g., Professor of Artificial Intelligence)
 role: EMI Initiator